 - structure of the web development team, etc.

 One of the most important factors influencing the web development cost is the purpose of a web application.
 If a web app should serve the startup’s goals, the startup owners should choose a specific web technology stack.
 It is totally different from the web tech stack that an enterprise should select for web app development.

 So in this article, we’ll put our focus on the tech side of the web application development cost.
-You will find out which cloud services, programming languages, and frameworks to choose to best serve either a startup or enterprise needs.
+You will find out which cloud services, programming languages, and frameworks to choose to best serve business needs.

 How to Select the Right Cloud Service

 Hosting your own server is not a popular option anymore, especially when you need to scale your business fast.
 Nowadays cloud services are a preferred way of hosting your backend or web application.

 There are various cloud platforms that host backends.
 It is easy to divide them into two types of platforms focused on the number of features and ease of use.

 These are AWS, Microsoft Azure, and Google Cloud Platform.